top of page

 Keeling Research Assistant, PhD Student, Department of Philosophy

 Lawrence Evans received his MPhil.
-Stud. from University College London (UCL) at the end of 2019, with a thesis on Aristotle’s function argument in the Nicomachean Ethics.
-He previously completed an undergraduate degree in physics at the University of Leicester and a master’s degree in philosophy of science at the London School of Economics.
-Since 2020 he has been a PhD student in the Department of Philosophy at UCL, with a thesis on Aristotle’s conception of eudaimonia in the Nicomachean Ethics, primarily supervised by Dr Fiona Leigh, with additional supervision by Dr Elena Cagnoli Fiecconi and Dr Simona Aimar.
-He has taught a number of modules on ancient philosophy at UCL and at the UCL Summer School in Ancient Philosophy.
+Stud. from UCL at the end of 2019, with a thesis on Aristotle’s function argument in the Nicomachean Ethics.
+He previously completed an MSc in Philosophy of Science at the London School of Economics and Political Science in 2016, and before that an MPhys in Physics with Astrophysics at the University of Leicester.
+Since 2020 he has been a PhD student in the Department of Philosophy at UCL, with a thesis on Aristotle’s conception of eudaimonia in the Nicomachean Ethics, jointly supervised by Dr Fiona Leigh and Dr Elena Cagnoli Fiecconi.
+He has taught a number of modules in the philosophy department at UCL, as well as at Birkbeck, University of London.
+He has also taught twice at the UCL Summer School in Ancient Philosophy, where he will be teaching again in July 2025.
 In May 2023, he was appointed Keeling Research Assistant in the Keeling Centre for Ancient Philosophy at UCL.

 INDIA GRIFFITHS